 Our curriculum focus this half term will be:

-What was it like to live a day in the life as a mill worker?
+What was it like to live in Ancient Egypt?

-Lessons take place on Monday afternoons and Wednesday mornings (with Mr. Beck and Mrs Grundy).
+Lessons take place on Monday afternoons and Friday mornings (with Mr. Beck, Miss Cuncar and Mrs Saxon).

 Please ensure FULL PE kit including suitable footwear is in school on these days, particularly if it has been home for washing or used in an after-school sports activity.

 Long hair should be tied back and earrings either removed or taped over for safety.